-Moreover, one of the fundamental reasons of this article is that people walk away from starting a blog when they find out the cost involved in launching the blog should be brought back in the loop.
+Moreover, one of the fundamental reasons for this article is that people walk away from starting a blog when they find out the cost involved in launching the blog should be brought back in the loop.

 A web hosting account costs $200 per year

 This price simply goes over $300 and we haven’t added any premium plugin yet.

 When a layman who wants to be a blogger finds out about the $300 bucks that would be spent right away, it seems scary to an average person.
 Although they would eventually spend a lot more than that over time in the beginning, it seems a big investment.
 So, many of them back off from launching their blogs and even starting their blogging careers.

 The purpose of this blog post is to reduce the cost to a minimum level and show you, folks, that how you can start a blog the easy way.
 I’ll show you that you don’t need $300 or $400 to start a blog.
 Instead, you need more or less $75 to start a professionally launched blog.

 Note: Please be advised, all these suggestions are according to my understanding based on my experience and learning.
 It could be wrong.
 You’re strongly advised to do proper research before launching a blog.
 As far as the cost of starting a blog is concerned, it varies depending upon the services you choose.
 Moreover, some of the links to the products are my affiliate links, which means, I would get a small commission if you purchase it and it won’t cost you any extra money.
 One of the good practices of being a blogger is, to be honest with the readers.

 Step #1: Purchasing the Domain, Web hosting, and a WordPress theme